ppeiris/HOWTOs/docker/docker_intro.md

 **The logs can be foind at `/var/log/syslog` in the host machine.**

-Docker composer config for logging
+Docker compose config for logging

 ```yaml
 version: '2'